GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 - Cartographic maps are often extremely simplified as there are limits to the amount of data that can be physically and meaningfully stored on a small map.
 - GIS uses __analysis and statistics__ to present data in support of particular arguments which a cartographic map cannot do.
 - You can use GIS __for__ cartography.

+## Why are Spatial Analyses important?

+> **Discuss in groups**
+- Situations in which you benefitted from spatial analyses.
+- Situations in which you could may be have benefitted from spatial analyses.
+- Main areas where you see potential for spatial analyses in your work.

 <tagName>  <tagName>